Chelsea Green: Lucha Underground (2018)

-Green debuted during the season four tapings of Lucha Underground on February 25, 2018, under the stage name "Reklusa."
-Green wrestled a fatal four-Way with Jeremiah Crane, XO Lishus, and Marty "The Moth" Martinez.
+Green debuted in Lucha Underground at the season four tapings of Lucha Underground on February 25, 2018, under the stage name Reklusa.
+Green wrestled a fatal four-way with Jeremiah Crane, XO Lishus, and Marty "The Moth" Martinez.
 On October 10, Reklusa lost to Pentagón Dark in the main event.

-WWE (2018–2021)
+WWE

+Sporadic appearances and Tough Enough (2014, 2015)

-During the feud between Brie Bella and Stephanie McMahon, Green appeared on the August 11, 2014 episode of Raw, portraying Daniel Bryan's physical therapist "Megan Miller," confessing that the two had been having an affair before an infuriated Bella stormed the ring and slapped her.
-In 2015, Green reappeared under her real name, as a contestant on the sixth season of the re-launched Tough Enough finishing in fourth place for the females.
+Green made her first WWE appearance before signing for the company on the August 11, 2014 episode of Raw during the feud between Brie Bella and Stephanie McMahon, portraying Bella's real-life husband Daniel Bryan's physical therapist "Megan Miller," confessing that the two had been having an affair before an infuriated Bella stormed the ring and slapped her.
+In 2015, Green reappeared under her real name, as a contestant on the sixth season of the re-launched Tough Enough, finishing in fourth place for the females.

+NXT (2018–2020)

-Chelsea took part in WWE tryouts and was signed on August 3, 2018.
-Chelsea started at the WWE Performance Center on October 8, 2018 and made her NXT in-ring debut at a live event on October 26, 2018, competing under her familiar "psychotic" gimmick.
-However, she suffered a broken wrist during her first TV match on the March 13, 2019 NXT TV tapings and underwent surgery the following day on March 14.
+Green took as part in a WWE tryout in 2018 and was signed on August 3, and reported to the WWE Performance Center on October 8.
+She made her NXT in-ring debut at a live event on October 26, competing under her familiar "psychotic" gimmick.
+However, she suffered a broken wrist during her first TV match on the March 13, 2019 NXT tapings and underwent surgery the following day on March 14.
 Green returned to the ring on June 29 at a NXT live event.
 Green appeared on the December 23, 2019 edition of Raw, competing in a losing effort against Charlotte Flair.
-On January 8, 2020 she was announced as the first member of professional wrestling manager Robert Stone's stable.
+On January 8, 2020, she returned to NXT alongside her new manager Robert Stone.
 On January 26, Green competed in the women's Royal Rumble match at the pay-per-view of the same name, which was eventually won by Flair.
 On the March 4 episode of NXT, Green defeated Shotzi Blackheart to qualify for a Ladder match at Takeover: Tampa Bay to determine the #1 contender for the NXT Women's Championship.
 The ladder match was moved to the April 8 episode of NXT where the match was won by Io Shirai.
 On the May 27 episode of NXT, she fired Robert Stone.
 Following the wind-up of Green's partnership with Stone, WWE had planned to call her up to Raw, but after the show's executive director Paul Heyman left the position, the plan was scrapped.

+SmackDown (2020–2021)

-Green made her SmackDown debut on the November 13, 2020 edition of the show, where she participated in a fatal four-way qualifying match against Liv Morgan, Natalya, and Tamina to earn a spot at Survivor Series as part of the women's team, which Morgan won.
+Green made her SmackDown debut on the November 13, 2020 edition of SmackDown, where she participated in a fatal four-way qualifying match against Liv Morgan, Natalya, and Tamina to earn a spot at Survivor Series as part of the women's team, which Morgan won.
 Following the match, it was revealed that Green had broken her wrist again and that the planned finish which saw Green winning had to be changed to Morgan.
 After months of inactivity, on April 15, 2021, WWE released Green from her contract alongside other wrestlers.